Miguel Vargas Player Props: Dodgers vs. Padres

 Miguel Vargas At The Plate

-- Vargas has picked up a hit in 17 of 31 games this season, with multiple hits four times.
+- Vargas has picked up a hit in 53.1% of his 32 games this season, with more than one hit in 12.5% of them.

-- He has hit a long ball in two of 31 games played this season, and in 1.7% of his plate appearances.
+- He has homered in two of 32 games played this year, and in 1.7% of his plate appearances.

-- In 29.0% of his games this season, Vargas has driven in at least one run.
-In five of those games (16.1%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.